1 Offer and acceptance

-The main reason for the rule against the use of undue influence is to correct abuses of A type of property ownership or arrangement where one party, known as the trustee, holds property or money for the benefit of another party, referred to as the beneficiary. and confidence.
+The main reason for the rule against the use of undue influence is to correct abuses of trust and confidence.
 It is applied where the parties are in a relationship where one party may be able to exercise considerable influence over the other party.

 There are two categories of undue influence.
 The first is where no special relationship exists, but the stronger party has exerted dominance and influence over the weaker party.
 The weaker party has to prove that undue influence has been exerted.